SmartEVSE/SmartEVSE-3/docs/configuration.md

               and configure your Wifi password
   <Enabled>   Connect to your LAN via Wifi.

+AUTOUPDAT     (only appears when WIFI is Enabled):
+              Automatic update of your firmware
+  <Disabled>  No automatic update
+  <Enabled>   Checks every 18 hours if there is a new stable firmware version available;
+              If so, downloads and flashes it, and reboots as soon as no EV is connected.
+              DOES NOT WORK if your current version is not one of the format vx.y.z, e.g. v3.6.1 So locally compiled versions, or RCx versions, will NOT Autoupdate!

 MAX TEMP      Maximum allowed temperature for your SmartEVSE; 40-75C, default 65.
               You can increase this if your SmartEVSE is in direct sunlight.